oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

      messages based on the requirements of the authorization server.

 "error_description":
 :    OPTIONAL.
-Human-readable ASCII {{USASCII}} text providing
+Human-readable text providing additional information,
-     additional information, used to assist the client developer in understanding the error that occurred.
+     used to assist the client developer in understanding the error that occurred.
+The value of the error_description parameter MUST be encoded as UTF-8, to support use in a wide range of human languages.
+If a language tag is provided (for example, via an error_lang parameter), it SHOULD use a language tag as defined by BCP 47 ({{BCP47}}).
-     Values for the `error_description` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

 "error_uri":
 :    OPTIONAL.
 A URI identifying a human-readable web page with